jedcn/reveal-ck/README.md

 to say.

-For me, focusing becomes easier and my thoughts clearer when I reduce the list of slides to a single file (`slides.slim` or `slides.haml`).
-It only contains the slide content I am presenting and there's minimal markup.
+For me, focusing becomes easier and my thoughts clearer when I reduce the list of slides to a single file (`slides.slim`, `slides.haml`, or `slides.rb`).
+This file only contains the slide content that I am presenting and there is minimal markup.

 * If you look at the presentation in a browser, you can't scan all of the slides at once.
 You need to visit them.
 If you're looking at a